In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 Facebook disables business and personal user profiles for a variety of reasons, including:

-3 Checklist for Writing Appeal Form for Disabled Facebook Account
+3 Checklist for Writing an Appeal Form for a Disabled Facebook Account

 From experience and things that worked in my case.